Acedio/animalese.js/README.md

 ================

 animalese.js is a JavaScript library that synthesizes an approximation of the villager speech sounds from Animal Crossing.
+Demo up at http://goo.gl/5Ur53s.

 It uses [riffwave.js](http://www.codebase.es/riffwave/) to turn audio data into a DataURI, which can then be played back through an <audio> tag.
 Also makes use